saaspegasus/pegasus-docs/celery.md

 uv run celery -A {{ project_name }} beat -l info
 ```

 Note that if you run Celery Beat as a standalone process, you will need to ensure that the Celery worker is running separately.
-This is because Celery Beat is responsible for scheduling tasks, while the worker executes them.
+This is because Celery Beat is responsible for scheduling tasks while the worker executes them.

 #### Production Setup